Denis Coughlan: Club career

-Cork

-Minor and under-21
+Inter-county career

 Coughlan first played for Cork as a member of the minor football team during the 1963 Munster Championship.
 He made his first appearance for the team on 14 July 1963 when he was selected at left corner-back in Cork's 0-08 apiece draw with Kerry in the Munster final.
 Coughlan retained his position on the starting fifteen for the replay on 26 July 1963 but ended the game on the losing side after the 0–11 to 0–04 defeat.

-Coughlan was just out of the minor grade when he was a late addition to the Cork under-21 football panel for the delayed 1963 Munster final against Kerry on 22 March 1964.
+He was just out of the minor grade when he was a late addition to the Cork under-21 football panel for the delayed 1963 Munster final against Kerry on 22 March 1964.
 Lining out at centre-back, he ended the game with a Munster Under-21 Championship medal following the 2–03 to 1–04 victory.

 On 8 August 1965, Coughlan claimed a second Munster Under-21 Championship medal after lining out at midfield in the 2–14 to 1–06 defeat of Tipperary in the Munster final.
 On 3 October 1965, he was again selected at midfield when Cork faced Kildare in the All-Ireland final.
 Coughlan scored a point from play but ended the game on the losing side following a 2–11 to 1–07 defeat.

 On 18 August 1966, Coughlan was named at centre-back when Cork faced Kerry in the Munster final.
 In what his last game for the Cork under-21 football team, he ended the game on the losing side after a 3–08 to 0–14 defeat.
 By this stage Coughlan had become a dual player when he was also selected for the Cork under-21 hurling team.
 He won a Munster Under-21 Championship medal in that code on 8 September 1966 when he lined out at right wing-back in a 5–12 to 2–06 defeat of Limerick in the Munster final.
 Coughlan retained his position on the starting fifteen for the 3–12 to 5-06 All-Ireland final draw with Wexford on 2 October 1966.
 He was again selected at right wing-back for the replay on 23 October 1966, however, the game once again ended in a 4-09 apiece draw.
 Coughlan was switched to left wing-back for the second replay on 13 November 1966 and claimed an All-Ireland Under-21 Championship medal at the third attempt following a 9–09 to 5–09 victory.